Help

 There are two ways to create a Best Take Snapshot:

-• Using menu: Tracks/Save « Best Take » Snapshot (Audio and midi data)
+• Using menu: Tracks/Save « Best Take » Snapshot (Audio and MIDI data)

 • Using menu: Loops and markers/Save « Best Take » Snapshot for selected loops

-To load a Best Take Snapshot:
+To load back a Best Take Snapshot:

-• Using menu: Tracks/Load Snapshot (Audio and midi data).
+• Using menu: Tracks/Load Snapshot (Audio and MIDI data).
 Choose « Best Take » folder

 • Using menu: Loops and markers/Load « Best Take » Snapshot for selected loops